ducthang-vu/animated_circles/README.md

 They will revert to their original size once far from the cursor.

 By double-clicking inside the page you will activate the "attraction" feature.
-Click again to disable it.
+Double-click again to disable it.

 ## Usage